dpwdec/cv/README.md

 ## Dec Kolakowski

 I am a software developer in training who has using my coding skills traversed into the depths of the human condition and returned to tell the tale.
-I spent ten years engaged in creating technology driven music and animation projects and as my practice grew I realised that the creation of technology for my projects was a more nuanced art form than I ever could have imagined.
+I graduated with a first class degree in musical composition from Trinity College and have spent ten years engaged in creating technology driven music and animation projects as a result of my study there.
+As my practice grew I realised that the creation of technology for my projects was a more nuanced art form than I ever could have imagined.
 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.